 PRP therapy, when used to treat hair loss, works best for areas of the scalp that aren’t entirely bald yet.
 It is mainly effective for the early stages of hair loss and hair thinning as this increases the chances of repairing the hair follicles.
-Also it is a great supplement to a hair transplant, to maximise hair growth and protect the existing hair follicles.
+Also, it is a great supplement to a hair transplant, to maximize hair growth and protect the existing hair follicles.

 PRP Hair Treatment Success Rate